ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *Commercial counterparties need to know the level of conformity other commercial counterparties have with the Baseline Protocol Standard.*

+[[R21]](#r21) Testability: All requirements for [specification of the BPI APIs](https://github.com/eea-oasis/baseline-standard/blob/main/api/baseline-api-v1.0.0.yaml) are testable.

 #### **[R22]**
 Commercial Counterparties MUST publish their level of conformity (self-declaration or certification) with the Baseline Protocol Standard in a publicly accessible manner.

 Publicly accessible in the context of this document means that there exists a URI or URL pointing to a publication specifying the level of conformity with this document that is accessible through the public internet.

+[[R22]](#r22) Testability: Counterparties can publish their level of conformity as a W3C verifiable credential in a well-known location at the root level of their internet domain, public CCSM or IPFS.

 ### 2.7.2 CCSM Lifecycle Processes